-350 kilometers of hiking in the Alps of SalzburgerLand
+350 kilometers of hiking from hut to hut in SalzburgerLand

 Immerse yourself in an extraordinary hiking experience and discover the most beautiful places of SalzburgerLand on the Salzburger Almenweg.